 Tues 28 March and Wed 29 March, 2017

 at the Brunei Gallery at SOAS in London

 Please see the right-hand menu for a variety of information

-on our upcoming conference
+on our recent conference

 The Migrating out of Poverty Research Programme Consortium is holding its 'From Evidence to Policy' conference at the Brunei Gallery at the School of Oriental and African Studies (SOAS) in London on 28th and 29th March 2017.
 In keeping with MOOP research, there will a strong focus on the intersection of gender and migration.
 Bringing researchers and practitioners together, this conference will link evidence and policy from a number of the major themes of our research, including:

 • migration brokerage

 • migrants’ journeys

 Our keynote speakers have confirmed, and we are pleased to announce that both Michael Clemens and Julia O'Connell Davidson will be speaking.